FogMeta/go-mc-sdk/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/FogMeta)](https://twitter.com/FogMeta)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-A Golang SDK for the MC(Meta Client) service, providing an easy interface for developers to deal with the Meta-Client API.
-It streamlines the process of securely storing, retrieving, and recovering data on the IPFS and Filecoin network.
+A Golang SDK for the MC([Meta Client](https://github.com/FogMeta/meta-client)) service, providing an easy interface for developers to deal with the Meta-Client API.
+It streamlines the process of securely storing, retrieving and recovering data on the IPFS and Filecoin network.

 Meta-Client is a Web3 data service that securely stores data backups and enables data recovery.
-It automatically records data storage information and stores data on both IPFS gateway and Filecoin network, providing fast retrieval and permanent backup.
+It automatically records data storage information and stores data on both the IPFS gateway and Filecoin network, providing fast retrieval and permanent backup.

 ## Features

-go-mc-sdk provides the following features:
+`go-mc-sdk` provides the following features:

-- Upload files or directory to the IPFS gateway
+- Upload files or directories to the IPFS gateway
 - Report data information to the Meta-Client server
     - Meta-Client will automatically complete data processing(split or merge file and generate CAR files)
     - Store the CAR file in the IPFS gateway
     - Send CAR files to the storage providers in the Filecoin network
-- Download files or directory to the local machine
+- Download files or directories to the local machine
-- Query dataset list and details by the specified dataset name
+- Query the dataset list and details by the dataset name
-- Get list of source file information by the specified IPFS cid
+- Get a source file information by the IPFS CID
-- Query storage information and status of a dataset
+- Acquire the storage information and status of the dataset.

 ## Prerequisites

-Before using go-mc-sdk, you need to install the following services:
+Before using `go-mc-sdk`, you need to install the following services:

 - Aria2 service